meghdadyazdi/UCFD-Milestone/README.md

-#### PERFECT gym
+#### PERFECT Gym

 This is a website of a professional gym for users from 7 to 85 years old.
-Users can find information about the trainers, classes, buy some sport tools (neede in gym) and get consulted by registaring through the website.
+Users can find information about the trainers, activities, buy some sport tools (neede in gym) and get consulted by registaring through the website.